RotRotAl/Onboarding-Newbies/chapter_03/day_12.md

 5. What is a python package?
 6. What is a JIT compiler in Python?
 7. How can one run Java from a Python program (hint: Py4J)
+8. Explain what are design patterns and give 2 examples for design patterns.

 ## Wrapping up